-How long does it take, and how much does it cost?
+How long does the application process take, and how much does it cost?

-It takes about 20 minutes to apply for a passport, and costs €54.-.
+It takes about 20-30 minutes to apply for a passport, depending on the volume of applicants, and costs €54.-.

 Why do I need to go to Berlin?
 Can I not just mail it as before?

-No, personal appearance is now required to capture the biometrics of each applicant such as, the face (photographs), the thumbprints and the signature.
+No, personal appearance is now required to capture the biometrics of each applicant such as, the face (photographs), the fingerprints and the signature.

 When do I get my new passport?